The visual elements of art are the building blocks of an artwork and the principles of art are the framework for how you arrange these elements.

 Understanding the visual elements of art is of key importance to see like an artist.
 Rather than looking at an object as what it represents, you will learn to see that object as an arrangement of different visual elements (shapes, textures, colors, lines, etc).

-If you do not learn how to see the world in terms of the visual elements, then you will struggle to let go of your ideas about what objects are supposed to look like.
+If you do not learn how to see the world in terms of visual elements, then you will struggle to let go of your ideas about what objects are supposed to look like.
 This may influence your art, usually not for the better.

 For example, most of us have some kind of ideological view of what a tree is supposed to look like.
 When I think of a tree, I see lush green leaves and a rich brown trunk and branches.
 But obviously, not all trees look like this.
-If I did not see a tree as an arrangement of visual elements then I may be inclined to use more green for the leaves and brown for the trunk and branches than is actually there.
+If I did not see a tree as an arrangement of visual elements then I may be inclined to use more green for the leaves and brown for the trunk and branches that are actually there.

-Line refers to a mark which spans between two points and it is one of the most dynamic visual elements at your disposal in painting.
+Line refers to a mark that spans between two points and it is one of the most dynamic visual elements at your disposal in painting.
 Here are some of the ways you can make use of line:

 - To indicate form by following the contour or outline of an object.
 Vincent van Gogh often used lines in this way.
 In the painting below, observe how van Gogh used lines to follow the contour of the shoes.

 - To create a sense of movement through the use of pattern or repetition.
 In the painting below, notice how the short, jabbing lines appear to give a sense of the choppy, shallow water.
 Then look at the long, smooth strokes in the distance of the water to indicate the more gradual flow of the ocean.